 Sokolowski v.
-Fraud: Case Files
+Digital Gold: Case Files

 The official archive of documents and updates for the litigation web of the Sokolowskis in their fight for justice against cryptocurrency fraud.

 "We will devote the rest of our lives to this effort.
 We will pursue every cryptocurrency fraudster until we win, exhaust all appeals, end up in personal bankruptcy, or die.
-There will be no other outcome."
+There will be no other outcome.

 Steve Sokolowski